Meditation for Addiction Recovery

 Contemplative mediation involves relaxing whilst quietly contemplating a subject of focus.
 An example of this would be sitting quietly in the morning and considering the day ahead, or reflecting on the day that has just passed.
 In this way you can achieve a greater awareness of behaviours, emotions, direction and learning.

 Another example would be to sit quietly and read out aloud spiritual text, focusing on the sound and the meaning of the words and how they make you feel.
-By practicing these simple techniques you are turning contemplation into contemplative meditation 13
+By practising these simple techniques you are turning contemplation into contemplative meditation 13

 Movement meditation offers numerous benefits to a person recovering from addiction.
 In this form of meditation, mindfulness meets movement.
 Perfect examples of movement meditation would be Yoga or Tia Chi, both of which offer an abundance of spiritual, physical, mental and emotional benefits 14